 The Pushkar Fair, also known as the Pushkar Camel Fair which held in the town of Pushkar in November at the time of Kartik Purnima.
 This traditional carnival brings thousands of camels, cattle, and horses together.
 This is a seven-day colorful, unique exhibition that attracts a large number of tourists from all over the world.
 Apart from trading the livestock the main attractions of the fiesta are camel and horse races, cultural performances, exhibitions, magic shows, longest mustache competition, bridal competition, and many more.
 Besides, this fair is renowned for being one of the world’s largest cattle fairs.

-Pushkar Camel fair will be start from 4th November to 12 Novermber 2019 on the auspicious day of full moon in Kartik month.
+Ans: Pushkar Camel fair will be start from 22nd November to 30 Novermber 2020 on the auspicious day of full moon in Kartik month.

-Pushkar Fair is an annual week-long carnival held in the town of Pushkar, Rajasthan.
+Ans: Pushkar Fair is an annual week-long carnival held in the town of Pushkar, Rajasthan.
 It is one of the oldest and most famous fairs in India.
 This fair is famously known as ‘Pushkar Mela’.
 It is one of the largest camel, cattle, and horse fair in India.
-This carnival held in Pushkar Fair Ground in Pushkar.
+This carnival held in Pushkar Fair Ground.
 This place is situated nearby Pushkar Lake.

-Pushkar Camel Fair Timings: From 9:00 A.M to 5 P. M is suggested for bookings
+Ans: Pushkar Fair Timings from 9:00 A.M to 5 P. M is suggested for bookings

-Interesting things you can do at the Pushkar Camel fair:
+Ques: What are things you can do at the Pushkar Camel fair?

 Pushkar Glamping Experience